belindamo/quartz/content/🧪/Proposals/Knowledge base scaffolding for humans and computers.md

 - Super-classes and sub-classes for a given base follow the same format
 - Structure can be pulled from a series of embeddings

-It is likely that this project will influence my next startup plans, which is around building agentic systems for day-to-day tasks.
+It is likely that this project will influence my next startup plans, which may be around agentic systems for daily tasks.
 The plan, at the very least, is that this project will live on in my head as a knowledge base that I will reference throughout the day and will keep up to date + fresh using spaced repetition.